xonixx/fhtagn/README.md

 ./fhtagn.awk tests.tush
 ```

-In fact this tool is a re-implementation of [darius/tush](https://github.com/darius/tush), [adolfopa/tush](https://github.com/adolfopa/tush).
+In fact this is a re-implementation of [darius/tush](https://github.com/darius/tush), [adolfopa/tush](https://github.com/adolfopa/tush).
 But simpler (single tiny AWK script) and faster, because:

 - it uses `/dev/shm` where available instead of `/tmp`